NationalCentreTruthReconciliation/Secure-Record-Transfer/DEVELOPERS.md

 The developer documentation here assumes you are using [VSCode](https://code.visualstudio.com/).

+## Contributions

+Follow [the NCTR's Python Style Guide](https://github.com/NationalCentreTruthReconciliation/Python-Development-Guide) when making contributions.
+The only difference is that the `ruff.toml` is automatically pulled when the git pre-commit hook is set up in the following section.

 ## Linting + Formatting

 Before beginning development, please configure git to use the git hooks (`.git/hooks`) provided in the repository.
 This will ensure that the linting configuration is updated before each commit.